mightyjens/mightyjens.github.io/content/posts/2024/hass-homekit-bridge.md

     appendFilePath: true
 ---

-That's a short one for Unifi (Network > 8.1.113) users struggling with the connection between the *Home Assistant Bridge* and *Homekit*.
+That's a short one for Unifi (Network > 8.1.113) users struggling with the connection between the *Home Assistant Bridge* and *Apple Homekit*.

 First of all make sure the port of the HASS Bridge is correctly enabled in your firewall rules.
 In my case it's port 21064.

 ![HASS Bridge](../hass-homekit-bridge/2024-05-23_09-28.png)

-In the next step, enable *Multicast DNS* and *IGMP Snooping* for the involved networks:
+In the next step, enable *Multicast DNS* and *IGMP Snooping* for the involved VLANs:

 ![Unifi Network](../hass-homekit-bridge/2024-05-23_09-25.png)